Can people with schizophrenia work?

 Frequently Asked Questions

-Medication, therapy, and ongoing professional support help manage symptoms, improve focus, and build coping skills, making it easier to maintain consistent employment.
+Yes.
+Medication, therapy, and vocational support programs help control symptoms and improve the ability to maintain consistent employment.

 Conclusion